March of Montferrat

 Aleramo's descendants were relatively obscure until the time of Marquess Rainier in the early twelfth century.
 About 1133 Rainier's son Marquess William V married Judith of Babenberg, a half-sister of King Conrad III of Germany, and so greatly increased his family's prestige.
 He entered into the Italian policies of Conrad and the Byzantine Emperor Manuel I Komnenos, setting a Ghibelline precedent for his successors, and with his sons became involved in the Crusades.

 Marquess Boniface I was the leader of the Fourth Crusade and established the Kingdom of Thessalonica in the Latin Empire of Greece.
 Reuniting Thessalonica, inherited by Boniface's Greek son Demetrius, with Montferrat became a goal of Boniface's Italian heirs, though nothing ever came of their endeavours.

 In the thirteenth century, Montferrat became embroiled in the conflict between the Guelph and Ghibelline parties under Boniface II and William VII.
 It had to wage several long wars against the independence-minded communes of Asti and Alessandria and it became the standard-bearer of a renewed Lombard League which was forged to fight the spread of Angevin influence into northern Italy.
 The capital of Montferrat at this time was Chivasso, the centre of the margraves' power.

 In 1305, the last Aleramici margrave died and Montferrat was inherited by the Greek imperial Palaiologos dynasty, who held it until 1533, during a period of diminishing territoriality.
 In that year, Montferrat was seized by the Spanish under Emperor Charles V of Habsburg, who restored it to Federico II, Duke of Mantua from the House of Gonzaga in 1536.
 His son Margrave William X was elevated to a Duke of Montferrat in 1574 and the "march" ceased to exist as an entity, though it had already undergone the significant change from a feudal collection of frontier counties to one of the petty states of Renaissance Italy, divided into two separated territories.

+Literary references

+In Act I, Scene ii of William Shakespeare's The Merchant of Venice, Nerissa makes reference to Bassanio having previously visited Portia's home of Belmont as a Venetian soldier accompanying "the Marquis of Montferrat":

+NERISSA Do you not remember, lady, in your father's time, a Venetian, a scholar and a soldier, that came hither in company of the Marquis of Montferrat?